animuslabs/boid-docs/docs/actions/powermods.md

 Actions relating to PowerMods

 ## `pwrmod.new`
-for the system to register a new PowerMod
+For the system to register a new PowerMod

 **Input Parameters**
 ```ts